Shivang139/Weather-dashboard/README.md

 ## Description

 This project is a front-end web application built using HTML, CSS, and JavaScript.
-It fetches weather data from a third-party API (like OpenWeatherMap, WeatherAPI, etc. - **Please specify which one you used**) and displays it in an easy-to-understand format.
+It fetches weather data from a third-party API (OpenWeatherMap) and displays it in an easy-to-understand format.
 Users can input a city name to get up-to-date weather information including temperature, humidity, wind speed, weather conditions, and a multi-day forecast.

 ## Features